lhbsaldana/Data-Science-Projects/README.md

 ## ReadMe

-<p> This repository s a compilation of Machine Learning Actvities in school. </p>
+<p> This contains the projects completed throughout the course of my Data Science course</p>